2022 Annual Symposium on Children's Grief

 Join us and celebrate 25 years of the National Symposium on Children's Grief!

-The National Alliance for Children's Grief (NACG) Symposium is the longest running and most comprehensive Childhood Bereavement Symposium offered in the United States.
+The National Alliance for Children's Grief (NACG) Symposium is the longest-running and most comprehensive Childhood Bereavement Symposium offered in the United States.
 The NACG Symposium draws more than 450 children’s grief support professionals and volunteers from a variety of organizations throughout and outside the United States each year.
-The NACG Symposium provides these individuals with learning experiences, concrete tools and connection with like-minded individuals.
+The NACG Symposium provides these individuals with learning experiences, concrete tools, and connections with like-minded individuals.
 Attendees are able to return home at the end of the NACG Symposium with new information and renewed energy as they continue to provide support to grieving children and teenagers in their local communities.

 The Symposium is held in a different city in the United States each year to give professionals from around the country the opportunity to attend.
 Conference fees are kept low to accommodate all income levels for individuals and organizations.
 Scholarships are offered to those individuals and programs in need of financial assistance to attend.